• Skip to primary navigation

 Pros

-• Although it’s not as popular, White Chocolate is perfect for those with a sweet tooth.
+Although it’s not as popular, White Chocolate is perfect for those with a sweet tooth.

-• This one can mix well with either water or milk.
+This one can mix well with either water or milk.

-• You can blend this powder with vegetables or fruit for a low-key added sweetness.
+You can blend this powder with vegetables or fruit for a low-key added sweetness.

 Cons

-• White chocolate isn’t for everyone — it doesn’t taste like cocoa-flavored chocolate.
+White chocolate isn’t for everyone — it doesn’t taste like cocoa-flavored chocolate.

-• This only comes in a five-pound tub.
+This only comes in a 5-pound tub.

 The thing with White Chocolate is that this flavor is a bit more expensive to produce, so it’s only available in the larger five-pound tubs.
-That means a lot of people overlook it, but we consider it the most underrated flavor.
+That means a lot of people overlook it, so we consider it the most underrated flavor.

-Nick English trying optimum nutrition white chocolate flavor
+Nick English trying Optimum Nutrition white chocolate flavor.

 Clearly, we have sweet teeth, so if you don’t like sweeter snacks — or white chocolate in real life — then you won’t be so crazy about this flavor.
-But we loved the flavor and versatility.
+But we love the flavor and versatility.
 White chocolate is sweet but doesn’t have a super distinct flavor like, say, peanut butter.
 So, it can add some sweet flavor to foods or shakes that include savory vegetables.

 [Related: Optimum Nutrition Gold Standard Plant-Based Protein Review — Do Gums Matter?]